Shreyash-Gaur/AutoComplete_System/README.md

 ## Introduction

-An auto-complete system predicts the next word or phrase that a user intends to type based on the context of the previously typed text.
+An auto-complete system predicts the next word or phrase that a user intends to type based on the context of the previously typed texts.
 This project uses Twitter data to build an N-gram based language model that suggests the next word in a sentence.

 ## Prerequisites